Lawrence T. Morgan: Public service

 It was in the 1980s that Speaker Morgan became interested in serving the public by working in government.
 He became Chapter Manager of Pinedale Chapter in 1981 and continued to 1983.
-Morgan served as Secretary/Treasurer of Pinedale Chapter from 1983 to 1987.
+Morgan served as Secretary–Treasurer of Pinedale Chapter from 1983 to 1987.
 He then served as Chapter President from 1987 to 1990.

 In 1991, Morgan was elected to the Navajo Nation Council and served on the Government Services Committee.
 In 1995, he started serving as Chairperson of the Transportation and Community Development Committee.
-He was first selected as Speaker of the Navajo Nation Council by his peers on the Council on Jan.
-27, 2003, and reselected for another two-year term on Jan.
-24, 2005.
+He was first selected as Speaker of the Navajo Nation Council by his peers on the Council on January 27, 2003, and reselected for another two-year term on January 24, 2005.

-Mr. Morgan has represented the Pinedale and Iyanbito chapters for 12 years.
+Morgan has represented the Pinedale and Iyanbito chapters for 12 years.
 He says the reason he gets re-elected is because he listens to the people.

 Controversy

-Morgan has been involved with several controversial deals, including highly suspect engagements with Texas billionaire Red "BJ" McCombs and longhorn cattle.
-McCombs, known for his bankrolling of a young former US president George W. Bush and former bug-killer/ congressman Tom Delay, attempted to use surrogates to acquire 50000 acre of land surrounding Navajo Canyon on Lake Powell for use by wealthy non-Navajos.
-The move, according to the Navajo Times, was not popular but fought by local Dine' residents who cherish culture over money.
+Morgan has been involved with several controversial deals, including engagements with Texas billionaire Red McCombs and longhorn cattle.
+McCombs attempted to use surrogates to acquire 50000 acre of land surrounding Navajo Canyon on Lake Powell for use by wealthy non-Navajos.
+The move, according to the Navajo Times, was not popular but fought by local Navajo (Diné) residents.
 Morgan was asked to discuss his meetings with McCombs by a unanimous LeChee Chapter but never showed for the local meetings.

 Navajo issues

-Speaker Morgan's legislative priorities include enhancing the Local Governance Certification process and water issues.
-He also pledges to provide for automation and improved records management, to improve media and public relations, and to provide for adequate office and meeting space for the Legislative Branch.
+Speaker Morgan's legislative priorities include enhancing the local governance certification process and water issues.
+He also pledges to provide for automation and improved records management, to improve media and public relations, and to provide for adequate office and meeting space for the legislative branch.

-Morgan is a proponent of codifying Navajo Nation Fundamental Law, an initiative that began with the former Speaker.
+Morgan is a proponent of codifying Navajo Nation Fundamental Law, an initiative that began with the former speaker.

 Navajo Nation Council assault

-In April 2006, Navajo Nation Council Speaker Lawrence Morgan faced a charge of criminal battery when he struck Council Delegate Mark Maryboy.
+In April 2006, Morgan faced a charge of criminal battery when he struck Council Delegate Mark Maryboy.